pgg1610/data_blog/posts/2022-12-28-small_molecule_resources.md

 - Validating exploration algorithms on a consistent set of reaction system.
 - Need to generate a comparative metric to benchmark different algorithms.
 - Considering effect of solvents and/or protein embeddings in the analysis

-    * Previous review article by same group: [Exploration of Reaction Pathways and Chemical Transformation Networks](https://pubs.acs.org/doi/pdf/10.1021/acs.jpca.8b10007)

-Technical details of various algorithms being implemented for reaction mechanism discovery at the time of writing the review.

 **Best practices**